MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-extend-datacenter.md

 1)  Select **Connect** to establish an RDP connection into VM001

-2)  In order to communicate via Hostname, we’re going to edit the Hosts file, however in a production environment, DNS would be optimally configured such that names would be resolvable automatically within the environment.
-You could also use solely IP addresses, but for testing here, we’ll edit the Hosts file.
+2)  In order to communicate via Hostname, we're going to edit the Hosts file, however in a production environment, DNS would be optimally configured such that names would be resolvable automatically within the environment.
+You could also use solely IP addresses, but for testing here, we'll edit the Hosts file.

 3)  Open **Notepad**, making sure you **Run as Administrator**